Rejection of evolution by religious groups: Development of creationism in the United States

-A Fundamentalist cartoon portraying Modernism as the descent from Christianity to atheism, first published in 1922.
+A Fundamentalist cartoon by E. J. Pace portraying Modernism as the descent from Christianity to atheism, first published in 1922.

 At first in the U.S., evangelical Christians paid little attention to the developments in geology and biology, being more concerned with the rise of European higher Biblical criticism which questioned the belief in the Bible as literal truth.
 Those criticizing these approaches took the name "fundamentalist"—originally coined by its supporters to describe a specific package of theological beliefs that developed into a movement within the Protestant community of the United States in the early part of the 20th century, and which had its roots in the Fundamentalist–Modernist Controversy of the 1920s and 1930s.
 The term in a religious context generally indicates unwavering attachment to a set of irreducible beliefs.

 Up until the early mid-20th century, mainline Christian denominations within the United States showed little official resistance to evolution.
 Around the start of the 20th century some evangelical scholars had ideas accommodating evolution, such as B. B. Warfield who saw it as a natural law expressing God's will.
 By then most U.S. high-school and college biology classes taught scientific evolution, but several factors, including the rise of Christian fundamentalism and social factors of changes and insecurity in more traditionalist Bible Belt communities, led to a backlash.
 The numbers of children receiving secondary education increased rapidly, and parents who had fundamentalist tendencies or who opposed social ideas of what was called "survival of the fittest" had real concerns about what their children were learning about evolution.